RikSteed/Tau-Keyboard/README.md

 ### Requirements:

-To be able to run and develop this app locally, you need to install the Android SDK.
+To be able to run and develop this app locally on your computer, you need to install:

 - Android SDK
 - Typescript